Bulk viscosity from Urca processes: $npe\mu$ matter in the neutrino-transparent regime: Bulk viscosity of matter

 \section{Bulk viscosity of $npe\mu$ matter}

 In this section, we analyze the bulk viscosity coefficient of neutrino-transparent $npe\mu$ matter arising from the Urca processes~\eqref{eq:n_decay} and \eqref{eq:l_capture}.
-We consider small-amplitude density oscillations with a frequency $\omega$.
+We consider small-amplitude density oscillations with a frequency $\omega$ following the approach first proposed in Ref.~\cite{Sawyer1989}.
 Separating the oscillating parts from the static equilibrium values of particle densities we can write $n_j(t)= n_{j0}+\delta n_j(t)$, where $\delta n_j(t)\sim e^{i\omega t}$, where $j=\{n,p,e^-,\mu^-\}$ labels the particles.

 Oscillations drive the system out of chemical equilibrium leading to nonzero chemical imbalances $\mu_{\Delta_l}= \delta\mu_n-\delta\mu_p-\delta\mu_l$, which can be written as \bea \mu_{\Delta_l} &=& A_n \delta n_n -A_p \delta n_p -A_l \delta n_l, \eea where the particle susceptibilites are defined as $A_n=A_{nn}-A_{pn}$, $A_p=A_{pp}-A_{np}$, and $A_l=A_{ll}$ with \bea A_{ij} = \frac{\partial \mu_i}{\partial n_j}, \quad A_j = \frac{\partial \mu_j}{\partial n_j}, \eea and the derivatives are computed in the static equilibrium state.
 The off-diagonal elements $A_{np}$ and $A_{pn}$ are nonzero because of the cross-species strong interaction between neutrons and protons.
 The computation of particle susceptibilities $A_i$ is performed in Appendix~\ref{app:A_coeff}.